Troubleshooting and doing your own AC repair in Excelsior Springs, Missouri, can appear like a lot of hassle.

 Blown Circuit Breaker

-- Steadily move the switch back to the “on” spot.
-If it immediately flips again, don’t touch it and reach us at 816-379-3918.
-A fuse that keeps turning off may indicate your house has an electrical issue.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 816-379-3918.
+A switch that keeps turning off might mean your residence has an electrical issue.

-If you rely on a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
-If it still won’t work, call us at 816-379-3918 for help.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 816-379-3918 for assistance.

-If your pan includes a pump, find the float switch.
-If the switch is “up” and there’s water in the pan, you may need to install a new pump.
+If your pan has a pump, find the float switch.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
 Reach us at 816-379-3918 for help.

 2. AC Blows Warm Air